 The distribution center does not have a tenant lined up yet by Johnson Development Associates.
 The Upstate firm’s investment is part of the biggest surge in speculative development in the region’s history.

-The growth in speculative industrial development is driven in part by the increase in cargo volumes at the Port of Charleston, with 1.23 million containers moving through the port in 2017.
+The growth in speculative industrial development is due in part to the increase in cargo volumes at the Port of Charleston, with 1.23 million containers moving through the port in 2017.
 The larger contain ships may now travel through the expanded Panama Canal and have resulted in shifts of cargo from the West Coast to the East Coast ports.
 “The jury is still out, but we are optimistic that East Coast prosperity will translate to Charleston absorption and an overall healthy industrial market,” said Lee Allen of commercial real estate firm Jones Lang Lasalle.

 More than 3 million square feet of speculative development have been completed during the last two years in the Charleston region, with a 60 percent leasing rate.
 In the fourth quarter of 2017, 700,000 square feet of speculative development was done.